-Inspired by a chicken soup called halang-halang, this fish dish is great as a soup or as a main dish.
+Inspired by a chicken soup called halang-halang, this spicy pompano and green papaya soup is great as a starter course or as a main dish.

 A single 800-gram pompano is enough for three persons.
 Add cubes of green papaya, chayote or upo (bottle gourd) to make it even more filling.